ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/pmodel_details/pmodel_overview.md

 ## Overview

 The P Model is a model of carbon capture and water use by plants.
-Four forcing variables are used to define the environment that the plant experiences:
+Four core forcing variables are used to define the environment that the plant experiences:

 * temperature (`tc`, °C),
 * vapor pressure deficit (`vpd`, Pa),
 * atmospheric $\ce{CO2}$ concentration (`co2`, ppm), and
 * atmospheric pressure (`patm`, Pa).

-From these inputs, the model breaks down into four broad stages, each of which is described in more detail in the link for each stage
+From these inputs, the model breaks down into the following broad stages, each of which is described in more detail in the link for each stage

 The main steps are: